It Never Ends - John M Armleder & Guests

 Yann Chateigné, Associate Commissioner, KANAL-Centre Pompidou

-Anna Loporcaro, Assistant Art Director in charge of Audience development & Partnerships, KANAL-Centre Pompidou
+Anna Loporcaro, Deputy Art Director in charge of Audience development & Partnerships, KANAL-Centre Pompidou

 Alain Benisty, Music Programmer, KANAL-Centre Pompidou